mbund/buckeyectf-2022/writeups/shortbread/shortbread.md

     User -->|GET /some/page| HAProxy
 ```

 The Flask webserver in `src/app.py` defines many routes.
-Many interact with MongoDB but it will turn out to not matter.
+It interacts with MongoDB but that will turn out to not matter, there are no database access concerns.
 Here are some examples routes.
 ```python
 @app.route("/admin/api/delete/<longpath>", methods=['DELETE'])
 def deleteURL(longpath):